Find Trade Colleges

 Production Worker

 In the United States, there were 263,500 jobs for Production Worker in 2016.
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Production Worker by 2026.
-The BLS estimates 31,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 31,400 job openings in this field each year.

 undefined